Histotechnologist Schools

 The National Society for Histotechnology shows that histotechnologists work in many healthcare facilities, including hospitals, laboratories, pharmaceutical companies, government agencies, and dermatology and MOHS surgery clinics.

-To ensure knowledge and skills in this field are standardized, most histotechnologists pursue certification paths to verify their credentials.
+Most histotechnologists pursue certification paths to verify their credentials and ensure standardized knowledge and skills in this field.
 The primary certifying body for histotechnology professionals is the American Society of Clinical Pathology (ASCP).
 Candidates for ASCP certifications typically have to complete an approved program before registering for the certification exam.

 Read on to learn about histotechnology education programs to prepare for work in this satisfying science-based healthcare career.